apache/drill/metastore/metastore-api/README.md

 #### Delete

-`Read#delete` deletes data from the Metastore component based on the provided filter expression.
+`Read#delete` deletes data from the Metastore component based on the provided delete operation.

+Delete operation consists of delete filter and metadata types.

-Assume metadata for table `dfs.tmp.nation` already exists in the Metastore `tables` component and caller needs to delete it.
+Assume metadata for table `dfs.tmp.nation` already exists in the Metastore `tables` component and caller needs to delete it and all its metadata.
 First, deletion filter must be created:

 ```
-    FilterExpression filter = FilterExpression.and(
+    FilterExpression deleteFilter = FilterExpression.and(
       FilterExpression.equal("storagePlugin", "dfs"),
       FilterExpression.equal("workspace", "tmp"),
       FilterExpression.equal("tableName", "nation"));